 However, the ROG Ally is more comfortable to hold.
 It’s slightly lighter but much smaller.
 I’m much more comfortable pulling out the ROG Ally on a plane over the Steam Deck; it doesn’t feel nearly as unruly.

 The ROG Ally comes with its own problems.
 It doesn’t immediately solve all the issues of the Steam Deck.
-But for $50 more, Asus is offering acceptable battery life, better performance, more game support, and a much nicer screen.
+But for $50 more, Asus is offering acceptable battery life, better performance, more game support through Xbox Game Pass, and a much nicer screen.